govindkrishna03/amfoss-tasks/Interospection/readme.md

 How would you contribute back to the club?

-	I like working so much but i have never got a chance to do so.If i get I am sure i will work till you guys need me.So I would do the maximum that i can and contribute to the club...........
+	I like working so much but i have never got a chance to do so.If i get I am sure i will work till you guys need me.So I would do the maximum that i can and contribute to the club............

 Do you have any feedback for the selection process?